Optimal reconstruction of general sparse stochastic block models: Introduction

 The first step is a result in the setting of the random tree.
 In the symmetric, two-community case, a lower bound on $E_m$ and $\tilde E_m$ was obtained simply by counting the number of leaves in each community and making a guess according to the majority.
 The main proposition is that with probability close to 1, it is possible to correctly guess the community of the root with this method.

 Generalizing to our situation, we require a more sophisticated estimate.
 Instead of a simple majority of the community counts on the leaves, we compute a weighted sum of these community counts.
 With the correct weights, which turn out to the be the eigenvectors of our matrix $P$, we can achieve the same result as in the symmetric, two community case.
-The following proposition concludes the first main step of the proof, and is the culmination of Chapter 3. \begin{propnn} There exists a $C = C(\pi, \xi, q, \delta)$ such that if $\lambda_q^2d > C$, then there exists $k_0 = k_0(d, \lambda, q)$ so that for all $k \geq k_0$,
+The following proposition concludes the first main step of the proof, and is the culmination of Section \ref{chapter: weighted majority method}. \begin{proposition} There exists a $C = C(\pi, q, \delta)$ such that if the communities are $\delta$-distinguishable by $\{\xi_i: \lambda_i^2d > C\}$, then there exists $k_0 = k_0(d, \lambda, q)$ so that for all $k \geq k_0$,